top of page

 Across 87 injections:

-• 31 procedure-related treatment-emergent adverse events occurred in 16 participants (33%)
+• 31 procedure-related treatment-emergent adverse events occurred in 16 participants (33%).

-• 14 product-related events in 6 participants (12%)
+• 14 product-related events in 6 participants (12%).

-• Subcapsular kidney hematoma (Blood collection under the top layer of the kidney)
+- Subcapsular kidney hematoma (blood collection under the top layer of the kidney).

-• Hematuria with hydronephrosis (Blood int he urine with kidney enlargement probably from blockage due to a blood clot)
+- Hematuria with hydronephrosis (blood in the urine with kidney enlargement probably from blockage due to a blood clot).

-• One participant had an injection-related subcapsular hematoma.
+- One participant had an injection-related subcapsular hematoma.

 Where the Trial Is Strong — and Where It Struggles

 The most significant limitation is structural.
 This was not a parallel-group, placebo-controlled trial.
 The primary efficacy claim rests on comparing each participant’s historical pre-treatment eGFR slope with their post-treatment slope, using data that included chart review.
-That design is vulnerable to numerous changes when calculating the results and all the authors acknowledge explicitly.
+That design is vulnerable to numerous changes when calculating the results, and all the authors acknowledge this explicitly.

 The sample was also small, clinical events were few, the two cohorts had meaningful baseline differences (notably higher UACR in Cohort 1), and the study was conducted at five US sites with a predominantly White male population, limiting generalizability.